 Does media use really impact marital quality?

 This question has been swirling around in the minds of many for more than a decade.
-Attorneys say they are seeing the use of social media impacting divorce cases now more than ever before, and it is not uncommon at all for couples to argue about media use in a marriage counseling session.
+And according to attorneys, the use of social media impacts divorce cases now more than ever before.
+Counselors also say it is increasingly common for couples to argue about media use in a marriage counseling session.

-Anybody who eats out would likely say there is no way media use isn’t impacting marriages as they watch couples sit at a table together with both of them on their device instead of talking to each other.
+You only have to look around to see how media use impacts marriages.
+Next time you eat out, watch as couples sit together at a table together.
+Chances are, both of them will on their device instead of talking to each other.

-Jeffery Dew, associate professor at Utah State University and his colleague, Sarah Tulane, decided to examine the issue.
-They conducted a study of more than 1,300 randomly selected married couples and measured their use of television, video games and social networking websites such as Facebook and Twitter.
-The couples rated their marital quality in terms of how happy they were in different areas of their marriage, how often they fought and how likely they thought they were to get divorced.
+Jeffery Dew and Sarah Tulane, colleagues at Utah State University, decided to examine the issue.
+They studied more than 1,300 randomly selected married couples.
+Then, they measured their use of television, video games and social networking websites such as Facebook and Twitter.
+The couples rated their marital quality in terms of happiness in different areas, how often they fought and how likely they thought they were to get divorced.

-The findings showed that the more husbands used social media websites, the worse they both felt about their marriage, and both spouses reported more conflict.
-Women whose husbands spent more time on social media reported lower levels of marital happiness, and both husbands and wives perceived higher levels of divorce likelihood.
+The findings showed that the more husbands used social media, the worse they both felt about their marriage, and both spouses reported more conflict.
+Women whose husbands spent more time on social media reported lower levels of marital happiness, and they both perceived higher levels of divorce likelihood.

-What can couples do to help ensure their marital quality is not impacted by media?
+What can couples do to keep media use from harming their marital quality?

-Just because you are sitting beside each other in the same room doesn’t necessarily mean you are spending quality time together, especially if you both are in your own worlds utilizing media.
+Sitting beside each other doesn’t necessarily mean you are spending quality time together, especially if you both are in your own worlds utilizing media.
 Take steps to ensure that media doesn’t distract you from the most important relationship in your life.